Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Many people want to enjoy the luxurious appearance and soft texture of a deep, thick carpet.
 However, this opulence may not be suitable for every room in your home.
 In areas where there is moderate to heavy foot-traffic, it may be advantageous to consider adjusting the carpet characteristics for optimum results.

 Many plush carpets have a pile-height of 1 inch or more.
 By reducing the pile-height to 3/4" or less, you can enhance the carpet's durability and resilience.
 A shorter pile-height helps prevent matting and crushing of the pile, and makes it easier to vacuum.
-If the carpet face-weight remains unchanged, reducing the pile-height will automatically increase the pile-density which contributes to improved durability, increased lifespan, and makes the carpet easier to clean.
+If the carpet face-weight remains unchanged, reducing the pile-height will automatically increase the pile-density which contributes to improved durability, increased lifespan, and makes the carpet easier to clean and maintain.

 Carpets designed for commercial use always have a shorter pile height and increased pile density.
 This is what enables them to withstand years of heavy foot-traffic.
 These two carpet specifications are the key to success in high-traffic environments such as offices, churches, retirement homes and airports.
 It can also be the reason for success in your home too.